teiniker/teiniker-lectures-embedded-softwaredesign/configuration-management/versioning/doc/CreateGitRepositoryAndCommitProject.md

-# Example: Create Git Repository and Commit a Simple Java Project
+# Example: Create Git Repository and Commit a Simple C Project

 In this example we create a local Git repository and save a C project in it.